 Before you do, consider a few things.
 First, the earnings you make on selling investments are taxable, usually as capital gains tax.
 You’ll also want to review the amount of risk in your portfolio as you approach retirement age.
 Remember to review your holdings regularly, especially if you’re not a frequent trader.

 With so many options available for brokerage accounts today, investing is more accessible — and affordable — than ever before.
-If you’re just beginning to get your feet wet, start off investing just a small amount of money to help you learn through rookie mistakes.
+If you’re just beginning to get your feet wet, start by investing just a small amount of money to help you learn through rookie mistakes.
 Then you can grow into more sophisticated trading methods as you learn the full potential of your brokerage account.